Import-Python/vei-api/README.md

 # Upcoming Features:
 * Allow for **promotional codes** to be created and removed (storemanager)
+* Download all direct deposited money?
+* Attendence tracking?
+* Overall statics of the portal?

 # About
 Use at your own risk.
-When using user credentials for authentication, please use with respect. (meaning don't password shouldn't be saved)
+If attemping to authenticate users, don't steal passwords and money from the virtual bank.

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)